-At the last minute, Senate approves some of Commerce's e-gov budget
+At the last minute, Senate approves Commerce’s e-gov budget.

 Waiting until the final hours of the final day of the fiscal year, the Senate Appropriations Committee approved Sept.
 30 about two-thirds of the Commerce Department’s fiscal 2005 e-government budget.